bornpresident/MISP-MCP-SERVER/README.md

 7. "Get information about recent MISP feeds"
 8. "Perform an advanced search for TLP:RED events related to banking trojans"

-## Security Considerations

-- Use a read-only API key if you don't need to submit IoCs
-- Consider network segmentation and proper access controls for your MISP instance
-- Be cautious with self-signed certificates (`MISP_VERIFY_SSL=False`)
-- Review the logs regularly for unauthorized access attempts

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.